Family

 Grandparents, aunts, uncles, & cousins

 My oldest grandparent was born in 1892.
-By the time I was born, only one of my grandparents was still living.
-He was my mom’s father, Tracy Lee Raines.
-He farmed until he was about 90 years old.
-Then he had a stroke which left him paralyzed and disoriented.
-My mom took care of him until his death in 2000 at the age of 91.
+By the time I was born, only one of my grandparents was still living—my mom’s father, Tracy Lee Raines.
+He actively farmed until he was about 90 years old.
+A stroke left him paralyzed and disoriented in 2000.
+My mom took care of him until his death, several months later, at the age of 91.

-I had many aunts and uncles, but I was only really close to my mom’s sister, Aunt Janet.
-She had diabetes and died in 1999 due to complications from a cat bite on her big toe.
-The bite led to an infection which prompted the amputation of the toe.
+I had many aunts and uncles, but I was only really close to my mom’s sister, Janet.
+Aunt Janet was a registered nurse who lived in California for several years, while she raised her family.
+She eventually returned to Virginia and retired from nursing.
+She suffered from diabetes and died in 1999.
+The circumstances surrounding her death are particularly clear in my mind because I spent a great deal of time with her during her final months.
+She died due to complications from a cat bite on her big toe.
+The bite led to an infection, which prompted the amputation of the toe.
 The amputation and infection triggered a heart attack, coma, and kidney failure.
-Two of my father’s siblings are still alive, so I still have one uncle and one aunt living.
+The hospital where she died was across the street from the physics department at James Madison University.
+I was a freshman physics major at the time, so I walked over to the hospital between classes.

 ![]() ![]() ![]() ![]() |